 Butler Area Assistance Programs

-- AmeriKohl Scholarship: This fund will make limited monies available to current and prospective students/families of Butler Catholic School and also for Catholic high school education.
-The fund is available to qualified families who are members of St. Fidelis parish.
-You must contact your Pastor to inquire about eligibility.
+- Central Pennsylvania Scholarship Fund: This fund will make limited monies available to current and prospective students/families of Butler Catholic School.
+The fund is available to qualified Catholic and non-Catholic families.
+Please contact the school office for an application.

 One last thought to leave you with regarding an education at Butler Catholic School.
 Things that we purchase for our children come and go, but the gifts of quality academics, stimulating faith formation, and high self-esteem they receive at Butler Catholic School last a lifetime.
 We hope you give your child that gift!